Monday, 16 May 2022

 I have full body seizure/spasms where I'm wide awake but unable to control anything going on.
 Usually after overdoing it, getting cold or being emotionally exhausted.
 These can last 20 mins to 2.5 hrs.
 Lately I have finished in a state where my arms won't move no matter how much I will them.
 This can go on for some time.
 I can only wait until movement comes back itself.
 Quite surreal.
 I can still speak thank goodness and ask for drink with straw.
 I have my google echo dot set up to phone my husband on command.
 It works as long as my voice is strong enough.

-~ Person with Severe ME
+~ Person with Severe ME (Ireland)

 Image by Greg Crowhurst

-· Neurologists, Cardiologists and Rheumatologists etc. largely dismiss the aspects of ME which sit within their specialities as they do not meet the threshold for intervention according to their clinical guidance.
+· Neurologists, Cardiologists and Rheumatologists etc. largely dismiss the aspects of Severe ME which sit within their specialities as they do not meet the threshold for intervention according to their clinical guidance.

-· Without the involvement of a clinician who understands the complexity of ME as it affects all systems and organs, the attempts of one speciality or another to address one aspect of a presentation or ‘a symptom’ can lead to further imbalance or a further experience of ‘nothing to see here’ and dismissal.
+· Without the involvement of a clinician who understands the complexity of Severe ME as it affects all systems and organs, the attempts of one speciality or another to address one aspect of a presentation or ‘a symptom’ can lead to further imbalance or a further experience of ‘nothing to see here’ and dismissal.

-The HSE’s often stated response that people with ME are given ‘symptom management’ can reasonably be stated to be an act of neglect.
+The HSE’s often stated response that people with Severe ME are given ‘symptom management’ can reasonably be stated to be an act of neglect.
 The ME Community is an unusual one as they have no HSE ‘Champion’ or even anyone with an interest in ME that the HSE can identify.

-· Access to support in the home, care, adaptation grants etc all benefit hugely from the support of a consultant, but for most with ME, this support is unavailable.
+· Access to support in the home, care, adaptation grants etc all benefit hugely from the support of a consultant, but for most with Severe ME, this support is unavailable.

 · Consultant support for those who cannot leave their homes is absent.

-· Hospitals too often evidences a dismissive response from staff, a denial of the illness or even any awareness that it exists and denigration of the person with ME is all too often a reported outcome.
+· Hospitals too often evidences a dismissive response from staff, a denial of the illness or even any awareness that it exists and denigration of the person with Severe ME is all too often a reported outcome.

-- There is no training in Med Schools
+- There is no training in Med Schools.

-- There is no education among professionals
+- There is no education among professionals.

-When will the HSE & Government become sufficiently aware of the harm being done to adults, and to children and families across the country who are suffering due to the lack of knowledge of ME?
+When will the HSE & Government become sufficiently aware of the harm being done to adults, and to children across all severities, but in particular to those with Severe ME, and harm to families across the country who are suffering due to the lack of knowledge of ME and Severe ME?
+Until there is an objective framework of standards, based on a sound and quality evidence base, there can be no accountability.

 How can the HSE hope to address a situation if it does not know what the territory is?